 Beyond inspiring confidence in clients, insurance and bonds are frequently required before you can win the work.
 At a bare minimum, most large clients expect their business partners to carry general liability insurance.
 They may require additional coverage or bonds before they will sign a contract.

 Do I need to be bonded, insured, or both?

 While almost all small businesses need general liability and professional liability insurance, you might require additional coverage or bonds depending on:

 - Your type of business

 - Whether you handle sensitive digital data

-You can compare general liability insurance, professional liability insurance, and surety bond quotes for your small business from top-rated U.S. insurance providers with Insureon’s easy online application.
+You can get free quotes for general liability insurance, professional liability insurance, and surety bonds from top-rated U.S. insurance companies with Insureon’s easy online application.
 Once you find the right policies for your business, you can begin coverage in less than 24 hours.